krrpacho/heartproject/README.md

 But it was quite impossible to make it look realistic using only library tools (also, my 3D animation skills are very poor and my experience with Blender is too traumatic)

 I tried finding a pre-animated heart model to implement this idea, but couldn't find one that fit the project.
-So, what I ended up with is more of an "online art gallery" dedicated to a single, beautiful heart model.
+So, what I ended up with is more of an "online art gallery" dedicated to a single, beautiful heart model

 ## Contribution